Cursus Program on Composition and Computer Music

 Calendar

-- March-April, 2023: After the candidate’s acceptance of the terms and enrolment, a contract will have to be signed between IRCAM and the participant, and a deposit of 600 euros will have to be paid before April 28, 2023.
+- March–April 2026: Upon acceptance of the terms and confirmation of enrollment, a contract will be signed between IRCAM and the participant, and a deposit of €600 must be paid by April 29, 2026

 Application File